JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 This allows users to have the same settings on every development machine or to share their settings within a team.

 Settings can be shared via the following functionalities:
 - _[Settings Sync](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#IDE_settings_sync)_ plugin that allows synchronizing settings on JetBrains servers.
-Users can choose the category of settings that are synchronized.
+Users can select the category of settings that are synchronized.
 - _[Settings Repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository)_ plugin that allows synchronizing settings in a Git repository created and configured by a user.
 - _[Export Settings](https://www.jetbrains.com/help/idea/2019.3/sharing-your-ide-settings.html#import-export-settings)_ feature that allows for the manual import and export of settings.

 > Synchronization via the _Settings Sync_ or _Settings Repository_ plugins only works when these plugins are installed and enabled.

 The decision about making a specific component's state shareable should be made carefully.
-Only the settings that are not specific to a given machine should be shared, e.g., paths to user-specific directories shouldn't be shared.
+Only the settings that aren't specific to a given machine should be shared, for example, paths to user-specific directories shouldn't be shared.
 If a component contains both shareable and non-shareable data, it should be split into two separate components.

 #### Settings Sync Plugin